 I’m not going to lie – teaching math without being able to show work has been such a struggle!
 I use Google Slides along with Screencastify to help me model step by step how to solve a problem and it helps!
-Below is a video that I recorded using the animate object feature of Google Slides to model for my students below.
+Below is a video where I share how to use the animate feature to model a math problem.

 Flip Your Classroom